isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 <div id="transportQ2"></div>

-#### 1. What are the transport advisories for Travellers with Category (I), (II) or  (III) travel history, and are self-isolating or completing their Stay Home Notice at their accommodation?
+#### 1. What are the transport advisories for Travellers who are self-isolating or completing their Stay Home Notice at their accommodation?

-Travellers of these categorycan commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.
+Travellers can commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider's respective apps.

 <div id="note1"></div>